Gone are the days of the CEO being the only source of truth.

 Top-down management ignores the skills, talents, and experiences that lower-level employees have, which can lead to suboptimal decision-making.

 Additionally, if the boss doesn’t have a clear idea of what the project involves, but still has the final word, then the whole project could fail.

 It’s important to note that just because a company wants to try a bottom-up approach, it doesn’t mean that they need to eliminate their hierarchy.

-In fact, in most cases, the hierarchy will remain similar.
+In fact, in most cases, the hierarchy remains similar.

-Those lower in the hierarchy will have more input into decision-making, and those at the top will be able to look to their employees for advice, information, and decision-making abilities.
+Those lower in the hierarchy have more input in decision-making, whereas those at the top are able to look to their employees for advice, information, and decision-making abilities.

 There are multiple reasons why you should consider implementing a bottom-up approach in your company.

-Let’s take a look at some reasons below:
+Let’s take a look at some of those reasons below: